 GPA is most common in middle-aged adults of northern European descent.
 It is rare in children, but has been seen in infants as young as 3 months old.

-Frequent sinusitis is the most common symptom.
+Frequent sinusitis and bloody nose are the most common symptoms.
 Other early symptoms include a fever that has no clear cause, night sweats, fatigue, and a general ill feeling (malaise).